 Carefully remove the chocolate by flexing the mold.
 Use gloves when handling chocolates to avoid melting them.

-You can also use 3D printed thermoform molds to make customized packaging trays, as well as other products, like artisanal soaps, which can be poured and solidify at room temperature.
+You can also use 3D printed thermoform molds to make custom sculpted chocolate packaging, customized packaging trays, as well as other products, like artisanal soaps, which can be poured and solidify at room temperature.